rsksmart/devportal-1.0/content/rsk-devportal/kb/tokenbridge-troubleshooting.md

 **When:** always

-Note that if you have tokens on the Rootstock network, such as RIF or RDOC, including "crossed" tokens such as rUSDT or rDAI, you **should not** send them to an Ethereum address in a regular transaction.
+Note that if you have tokens on the Rootstock network, such as RIF or USDRIF, including "crossed" tokens such as rUSDT or rDAI, you **should not** send them to an Ethereum address in a regular transaction.
 This **does not** work!